TEALSK12/introduction-to-computer-science/lesson_21.md

 ### Lecture

 Introduce and discuss concepts of code redundancy and readability.
-Remind students that a script can be written in many different ways that are functionally equivalent.
+Remind students that a program can be written in many different ways that are functionally equivalent.

-* Ask students to speculate as to why one version of a script might be better or worse.
+* Ask students to speculate as to why one version of a program might be better or worse.
   * Possible answers: more efficient (in time or space), shorter code, more elegant/readable code.

-Show [this example](https://snap.berkeley.edu/snap/snap.html#present:Username=andrewspiece&ProjectName=Lesson%202.1%20Example) to demonstrate unreadable script and give examples on how the **repeat** blocks (loops) can help make more concise scripting.
+Show [this example](https://snap.berkeley.edu/snap/snap.html#present:Username=andrewspiece&ProjectName=Lesson%202.1%20Example) to demonstrate unreadable program and give examples on how the **repeat** blocks (loops) can help make more concise scripting.

 * Show students the script, ask what it does, then ask if they can think of ways to improve it.
 * Attempt to get students to realize that the script is _redundant_ and could be simplified if there were a way to execute a block of script more than once.